Baksling/P7-SMAcc/README.md

 ## Run experiment suite

 To run the experiments, run the "run_full.sh" script in order to run the full test suite, as seen in the paper (takes around 18-24 hours).
+In the paper, the experiments are shown as an average of 10 samples, however, this script only runs 1 sample.

 Alternatively, run the "run_lite.sh" script in order to run a shorter experiment suite (takes around 5-15 minutes).

+The full suite includes all the models shown in the paper, while the run_lite suite only samples the smallest version of each model.

 Example:
     sudo bash run_lite.sh

 Please make sure the dockerfile and the run files in the same folder.